 If you’re a member of a defined benefit workplace pension scheme the rules are slightly different as the value of your pension is based on how long you’ve worked for the company and your salary.
 At 55 you can access up to 25% of either pension tax-free, however you might have to wait until a pre-agreed age to access the rest of the benefits in your defined benefit pension.

-You can stop working at any age in the UK and can officially retire whenever you like.
+You can stop working at any age in the UK and can officially retire whenever you choose.
 Before you retire, it’s important to make sure you won’t have a shortfall in later life and will have enough money to live on in retirement.
 No matter when you decide to retire, you won’t be able to claim your workplace or personal pensions until your 55th birthday.

 The State Pension age also remains the same and you have to reach the appropriate age before you can access your State Pension entitlement.
 If you do plan on drawing the State Pension you’ll need to make sure you’ve paid enough National Insurance Contributions in the years that you were working to ensure you receive as much income as possible in retirement.

 It’s not possible to get an early pension before the age of 55 unless you are unwell or meet specific conditions.
 To deter people from taking their pension early, HMRC charges a substantial amount of tax on each early withdrawal.

 Early pension release is a common pension scam and you should be aware of anyone who claims they can help you do this.
 You could risk losing all of your pension to scammers and having to pay HMRC fines on top of this.

 If you’re concerned about an early pension release scam you should report it to the FCA by calling their consumer helpline on 0800 111 6768 or by visiting FCA.org.